Expedition 1: Background

+The Zvezda module, the crew's living quarters, launched on 12 July 2000 and autonomously docked on the 26th.
+It was followed by the unmanned Progress M1-3 cargo spacecraft which docked on 8 August.
+STS-106, in September 2000, connected Zvezda to Zarya, delivered 6000 lb of cargo including 300 lb of water, a vacuum cleaner, office supplies, and all of the food for the Expedition 1 crew.
+In total, the crew spent nearly five and a half days inside the station unloading both the Shuttle and the Progress and setting everything up for the Expedition 1 crew.

+While not necessary to the mission of Expedition 1, the Space Shuttle did conduct one additional flight before the crew's arrival, STS-92 in October 2000, which delivered and installed the first piece of the Integrated Truss Structure along with an additional Pressurized Mating Adapter.
+This mission would enable future expansion of the USOS.

+Prior to Expedition 1, Krikalev expected the ISS to be very similar to his experience on Mir ten years previous, due to the physical similarities of the stations' components.

 The launch of the Expedition 1 crew occurred a week before the United States presidential election, so it got little attention in the United States.
 At the time of the mission, the station was expected to be completed in 2006, and be continuously inhabited until at least 2015.
 Due to several delays, including the fallout from the Space Shuttle Columbia disaster, the station was not completed until 2021, with the arrival of the Nauka laboratory.

 Mission highlights

 The crew of three were on board the International Space Station for four and a half months, from early November 2000 to mid-March 2001.
 Major events during this time include the three-week-long Space Shuttle visits, which occurred in early December, mid-February, and at the end of the expedition in March.

 Launch and docking

 The three-member Expedition 1 crew successfully launched on 31 October 2000, at 07:52 UTC, atop a Soyuz-U rocket on Soyuz TM-31 from the Baikonur Cosmodrome in Kazakhstan; they used launch pad Gagarin's Start, from which the first human to fly in space, Yuri Gagarin, was launched in 1961.
 After 33 orbits of the Earth, and a series of rendezvous maneuvers performed by Gidzenko, they docked the Soyuz capsule to the aft port of the Zvezda Service Module on 2 November 2000, at 09:21 UTC.
 Ninety minutes after docking, Shepherd opened the hatch to Zvezda and the crew members entered the complex.